tonikelope/coronapoker/docs/BOTS.md

    | EASY   | 45% |

    The leaks are a sticky calldown, a hero fold, a missed value bet and a spewy preflop call.
-All of them downgrade toward passivity or surrender — none *adds* a bet — so a weaker bot bleeds expected value without becoming a maniac.
+All of them downgrade toward passivity or surrender (none *adds* a bet) so a weaker bot bleeds expected value without becoming a maniac.
 This is the "Stockfish skill-level" pattern: the same engine, more self-sabotage at lower levels.